About the Department of Peace and Conflict Studies

 The Department of Peace and Conflict Studies (DPACS) promotes interdisciplinary research and teaching on the causes of conflict and the conditions that affect conflict resolution and peace.
 Research projects and other activities focus on the resolution of conflict with a view to attaining just societies.

-The Centre aims to facilitate dialogue between individuals, groups or communities who are concerned with conditions of positive peace, whether in interpersonal relationships, community relations, within organisations and nations, or with reference to international relations.
+The Department aims to facilitate dialogue between individuals, groups or communities who are concerned with conditions of positive peace, whether in interpersonal relationships, community relations, within organisations and nations, or with reference to international relations.

 The Centre for Peace and Conflict Studies was established in May 1988 as a specialist research and teaching centre within the University of Sydney.
-CPACS grew out of the efforts of mostly volunteers and to this day relies on the support of its members and other volunteers.

-The Centre is run by a Council elected from its membership and comprising academics and students from such disciplines as law, political science and social work, and community members from all walks of life and backgrounds including science, teaching, and the corporate world.
+The Centre was run by a Council elected from its membership and comprising academics and students from such disciplines as law, political science and social work, and community members from all walks of life and backgrounds including science, teaching, and the corporate world.